Dakota Fanning: 2000s: Breakthrough and child actor stardom

+In 2002, director Steven Spielberg cast Fanning in the lead child role of Allison "Allie" Clarke/Keys in the science-fiction miniseries Taken.
+By this time, she had received positive notices from several film critics, including Tom Shales of The Washington Post, who wrote that Fanning "has the perfect sort of otherworldly look about her, an enchanting young actress called upon ... to carry a great weight."
+In the same year, Fanning appeared in three films: as a kidnapping victim who proves to be more than her abductors bargained for in Trapped, as the young version of Reese Witherspoon's character in Sweet Home Alabama, and as Katie in the film Hansel and Gretel.
+A year later, she starred in two prominent films, playing the uptight child to an immature nanny played by Brittany Murphy in Uptown Girls and as Sally in The Cat in the Hat.
+In addition, Fanning did voice-over work for four animated projects during this period.

 In 2004, Fanning appeared in Man on Fire as Pita, a nine-year-old who wins over the heart of a retired mercenary (Denzel Washington) hired to protect her from kidnappers.
-Roger Ebert wrote that Fanning "is a pro at only ten years old, and creates a heart-winning character."
-In 2004, she made an appearance on season ten of the television series Friends, playing the role of Mackenzie, a young girl who is moving out of the house Monica and Chandler are buying.
+Roger Ebert wrote that Fanning "is a pro at only 10 years old, and creates a heart-winning character."
+In 2004, she made an appearance on season 10 of the television series Friends as Mackenzie, a young girl who moves out of the house Monica and Chandler are buying.
 Hide and Seek was her first release in 2005, opposite Robert De Niro.
 The film was generally panned, but critic Chuck Wilson called it "a fascinating meeting of equals – if the child star [Fanning] challenged the master [De Niro] to a game of stare-down, the legend might very well blink first."
+Also in 2004, Fanning narrated the documentary film In the Realms of the Unreal.